WICG/shared-storage/README.md

 Each key is cleared after thirty days of last write (`set` or `append` call).
 If `ignoreIfPresent` is true, the last write time is updated.

 ## Data Storage Limits
 Shared Storage is not subject to the quota manager, as that would leak information across sites.
-Therefore we limit its size in the following way: Shared Storage allows each origin up to 10,000 key/value pairs, with each key and value limited to a maximum of 1024 characters apiece.
+Therefore we limit its size in the following way: Shared Storage allows each origin up to 5 Megabytes.

 ## Dependencies